Planning and Design

 The simplest scenario for the retrofit installation of a compact air distribution system is in a single-story house with a slab-on-grade foundation where the space conditioning equipment and ductwork are located in the attic.
 This would allow the easiest access to the equipment and to the ductwork for replacement, while eliminating the need to move register locations from the floor to the ceiling.

-Figures 1 and 2 show a simple scenario where the ducts are located in the ceiling of a single-story home.
-Figure 1 shows a traditional duct design where the supply registers are located near the exterior walls of the home and are connected to the air handler with long trunk and branch ducts.
-Figure 2 shows a compact air distribution system where the HVAC air handler is centrally located within the house and uses similar-length, shorter duct runs to the interior walls of the rooms.
+Figure 1 shows a simple scenario where the ducts are located in the ceiling of a single-story home.
+Figure 1 (left) shows a traditional duct design where the supply registers are located near the exterior walls of the home and are connected to the air handler with long trunk and branch ducts.
+Figure 1 (right) shows a compact air distribution system where the HVAC air handler is centrally located within the house and uses similar-length, shorter duct runs to the interior walls of the rooms.
 In a compact air distribution system strategy, supply outlets are selected to throw the air toward the exterior walls along the ceiling plane.
 Shorter duct runs of similar lengths provide a more balanced system, reduce static pressure inside the air distribution system, lower air handler fan energy use, and improve the overall performance of the system.
 The compact system relies on a central return air strategy with the return grille located near the air handling equipment.

 Furthermore, a compact air distribution system design can simplify the effort to bring all HVAC equipment and ductwork into the conditioned space of the home, which will further improve the energy efficiency and performance of the system and the home.